gefangenimnetz/snow-white-app/README.md

 # snow-white-app
-A info terminal app made by 7 dwarfs.
+Runs on Android, IOS, a browser and beyond the mountains.
+Hand crafted by seven dwarfs.